 Does so-called “malicious” mimicry — in this instance, personification that prosecutors and criminal court judges consider not “humorous” or “clear” enough — result, under American law, in the commission of a crime of deceit and provocation, punishable by a lengthy term of imprisonment at Rikers Island?

 Does an act of deadpan imitative mockery need to be “just for fun,” as New York City prosecutors are arguing, to be constitutionally protected?

-March 26, 2014 update: A hearing on the case was held at the New York Court of Appeals on March 25, 2014; click here for the transcript, and here for the video webcast of this tense oral argument.
+A hearing on the case was held at the Court of Appeals on March 25, 2014; click here for the transcript, and here for the video webcast of this tense oral argument.
 Accounts of the argument include a New York Law Journal article by Joel Stashenko; see also the commentary by former prosecutor Scott Greenfield.

-“My instincts for free speech and freedom of expression all militate in Golb’s favour, yet… a great deal will depend on very finely-balanced semantics, which makes me believe that the court of appeals will be rather reluctant to set aside this judgment.
-However, to jail a man for this kind of incident is perfectly ludicrous.”
+“My instincts for free speech and freedom of expression all militate in Golb’s favour… To jail a man for this kind of incident is perfectly ludicrous.”
 Walter Cairns, Lecturer in Law, Manchester Metropolitan University

 (Note: already before the trial, the prosecution’s search and arrest warrants, signed under oath by a New York City police officer on behalf of the District Attorney, declared that “the allegations of plagiarism are false.”)